-The Ibersol Group is very exposed to general and sectoral legislation and is highly scrutinised in terms of the sector's best national and international practices.
-Accordingly, various resources, partnerships and compliance verification routines have been established to enable access at all times to all the current legislative and regulatory information most relevant to the business, namely on the following topics: reporting of financial and non-financial information, food quality and safety, food and non-food products, restaurant operations, consumers, employment and social matters, energy and natural resources, environment and climate change, legal-labour matters and real estate/real estate.
+The Ibersol Group's businesses are subject to both general and sector-specific legislation and are closely scrutinised and benchmarked against national and international best practices within the industry.
+Accordingly, various procedures, partnerships, and compliance verification routines have been established to ensure continuous access to all legislative and regulatory information relevant to the business.
+This includes, in particular, matters relating to: financial and non-financial reporting, food quality and safety, characteristics of food and non-food products, restaurant operations, consumer rights, employment and social issues, energy consumption and use of natural resources, environmental impact and climate change, as well as legal matters concerning labour, real estate, and property.